RhapsodyInBlueMelody/retro-neonic-config-file/README.md

 |------------|-------------|-----------|
 | ![Blue Image](blue-image.webp) | ![Green Image](green-image.webp) | ![Red Image](red-image.webp) |
 | Retro Blue (Megaman) | Retro Green (The Matrix) | Retro Green (ULTRAKILL) |

+## Disclaimer

+I do not own any copyright to the wallpaper used in this project.
+All rights to the images and wallpapers belong to their respective owners.
+If you are the copyright holder and would like me to remove the content, please contact me, and I will comply promptly.